This post was first published on November 21st 2019 and has been updated on July 21st 2023.

 Euro to Czech koruna exchange rate today in Spain

-The exchange rate of the euro with respect to the Czech crown oscillates at all times.
-If you search Google for “Euro Czech Crown exchange rate” you will find dozens of websites that offer a “rate” of the day, even with Google Finance prices.
-Something like that (November 19, 2019):
+The exchange rate of the euro against the Czech crown oscillates at all times.
+If you search Google for “euro-Czech crown exchange” you will find dozens of websites that offer a “price” of the day, even with Google Finance prices.
+Something like this (July 21, 2023):

-As you can see, the exchange rate for the last 5 years has oscillated between 23.7 and 27.8 crowns per euro, but keep in mind that this graph represents the value of the “currency” against the euro, and not that of the paper currency (banknotes), which it’s lower.
-In fact, in the currency suppliers in Spain you can buy Czech crowns at an exchange rate of between 20 and 22 crowns per euro, nothing to do with the Euro to Crown currency exchange.
+As you can see, the exchange rate for the last 5 years has oscillated between 23.7 and 27.8 crowns per euro, but keep in mind that this graph represents the value of the “currency” against the euro, and not the currency, which is lower.

 So, when you see these values in Google and other currency converters with your mobile, keep this in mind:

--These prices you see are usually wholesale prices of the Czech krona currency against the euro currency (currency and currency are not the same).
+-These rates that you see are usually wholesale prices of the Czech crown currency against the euro currency (currency and currency are not the same);

--This price can only have the banks with each other, that is, it is impossible to get it as a private individual.
+-This rate can only be held by banks among themselves, that is, it is impossible to obtain it as an individual.

--The Czech crown is a currency not very common or abundant in Spain, so it is not so easy to find it available for sale.
-Therefore it is good to anticipate the purchase and order it online to get a better price.
+The Czech crown is not a very common or abundant currency in Spain, so it is not so easy to find it available for sale.
+Therefore, it is good to anticipate the purchase and order it online to obtain a better price.

 Tips if you are going to buy Czech crowns

-- The Czech bank (Czech National Bank) has an mobile App with all legal currencies and bills and official exchange rates in the country (go to the page of the Czech CNB).
+The Czech bank (Czech National Bank) has an App with all the legal tender coins and banknotes and official exchange rates of the country (go to the Czech CNB page).

-- The “Koruna” meets in 2019, 100 years old.
-To commemorate the event, the Czech National Bank has prepared an exhibition entitled “100 years of the crown” in the imperial stables of Prague Castle, from February 1 to April 28, 2019.
-A gold coin with a nominal value of 100,000,000 CZK was also on display for visitors.
+The “koruna” turned 100 years old in 2019.
+To commemorate the event, the Czech National Bank prepared an exhibition entitled “100 Years of the Crown” in the Imperial Stables of Prague Castle, from February 1 to April 28, 2019.
+A gold coin with a face value of 100,000,000 CZK was also on display for visitors.

-The 3 most popular places to exchange Czech crowns in Spain are banks, currency suppliers and the airport.
+The 3 most popular places to exchange Czech crowns in Spain are banks, currency suppliers, and currency suppliers at the airport.

-Of these, the least recommended place to buy or sell crowns are airports and banks (Caixabank, BBVA, Santander and Sabadell exchange Czech crowns) and currency suppliers that charge you a commission in addition to a “margin of exchange” (difference between the price for which you paid the currency and the price for which you get it sold).
+Of these, the least recommended places to buy or sell crowns are airports and banks (Caixabank, BBVA, Santander and Sabadell exchange Czech crowns) and currency suppliers that charge you a commission in addition to an “exchange margin” (difference between the price for which you paid the currency and the rate for which it is sold to you).